-'Bombogenesis' takes aim at U.S. Northeast as South hit by snow
+'Bombogenesis' takes aim at U.S. Northeast as snow sweeps South

 “Both rush hours will be affected,” Walsh told a news conference.
 “Be patient.
 With the amount of snow we’re getting here, we could be plowing your street and a half hour later it could look like we haven’t been there.”

-The effect is seen along the northeastern coast every winter, but this storm will be particularly powerful, said Judah Cohen, a visiting scientist at MIT.

-Some coastal areas of Georgia, South Carolina, North Carolina and Virginia could ultimately receive up to 6 inches (15 cm) of snow and ice.

-Additional reporting by Suzannah Gonzales in Chicago, Brendan O'Brien in Milwaukee and Gina Cherelus in New York; Editing by Jeremy Gaunt and Jonathan Oatis
+Additional reporting by Suzannah Gonzales in Chicago, Bernie Woodall in Fort Lauderdale, Florida, Brendan O'Brien in Milwaukee and Gina Cherelus in New York; Editing by Jonathan Oatis, Toni Reinhold